 If your Team isn't working on dedicated deliverables and it's more informational, provide invitees with the option to join or not.
 Send join codes; they let the recipient decide if it's appropriate for them to take part.

-  PRO TIP: If you need to jump between accounts or you’re a guest in another organization’s Teams system, use Google Chrome profiles to separate everything.
+PRO TIP: If you need to jump between accounts or you’re a guest in another organization’s Teams system, use Google Chrome or Microsoft Edge profiles to separate everything.

 Profiles keep things much simpler.
 This video explains how.

 Your Outlook out-of-office response displays in Teams as well.
 Say “Thanks for your message,” rather than, “Thanks for your email.”

 One of the advantages of Office 365 is the ability to co-edit documents—take advantage of it.
 Stick to a single source of truth.
 Thirty draft copies of a file flying around your inbox is so last decade.